-- Adaptation Displacement: With Fraktus always being the victims.
+- Adaptation Displacement: In-Universe, with Fraktus always being the victims.
 See Suspiciously Similar Song.

 - All There in the Manual: More information about the band can be found in the bonus material on the DVD or Blu-Ray and in interviews than in the actual film.

 - Anything Can Be Music: Freakazzée more than Fraktus.
 They even had a track which consisted of nothing but dog barking.

 - As Himself: Alex Christensen in The Movie.
 Studio Braun were afraid that he wouldn't agree to being parodied so mercilessly, but he actually deliberately cranked the way he was portrayed Up to Eleven.